Skip to content

 The csp field contains overrides to the content security policies.
 The URLs in script-src, style-src and connect-src will be added to the applicable content security policy.

-See External Plugins for details for making external plugins.
+See External Plugins for details for making plugins with external tasks.

-See Embedded Plugins for details for making embedded plugins.
+See Embedded Plugins for details for making plugins with embedded tasks.

 Plugin tasks may accept an input from the stash server.
 This input is encoded according to the interface, and has the following structure (presented here in JSON format):